dany1061/3os.org/src/general/gmailMarkAsRead.md

-# Marking Gmail read with Apps Script

-Recent versions of Android give you the ability to Archive an email right from the notification bar:

-I use this like 30 times a day, for emails that I can tell from the subject that I don't need to read.
-It's awesome.
-The only issue is that these message stay unread, and seeing a bunch of unread messages in my archive or labels annoys me, so every morning I search "label:unread" and mark all as read.
-It's a total first world problem, but annoying nonetheless.

-I've been looking for some sort of app or something to auto-mark-as-read any messages not in the inbox for months now.
-Then someone recently pointed me to Google Apps Script and 10 minutes later I had a script running which automatically marks all archived messages as read every minute.
-I was blown away at how easy this was.

-Here's how it's done.
+# Gmail Mark Archived Mail as Read

 1. Head to script.google.com to start a script.

 2. Choose to create a script for Gmail in the little popup.

 3. Delete all the sample code it gives you.

 4. Replace it with this (written using the API reference):

 ```js
 function markArchivedAsRead() {